Today I am going to introduce a new concept for Python developers: typeclasses.

 # Hello again, example

-s is that it is not currently possible to express that some type does support our Greet.greet
+The thing with Elixir’s Protocols is that it is not currently possible to express that some type does support our Greet.greet for Elixir’s type checker.

 Protocols are very widely used, they power lots of the language’s features.
 Here are some real-life examples: